Maja Volarević

 There are four essential types of search intent:

 By understanding the user’s search intent and adjusting your content accordingly, you can ensure that your content is aligned with the reader’s needs, leading to increased conversions.
-You will also get new content ideas to attract and delight your customers.

 The more energy you put into writing an informative piece that is complete, well-organized, and easy to read, the higher the chance your target audience will convert.
 You can use Outranking.io recommendations as a reference point, as they rely on the top five SERP results for a specific keyword.